csecht/draw_yolo_obb/README.md

 * The class index cannot be changed for an existing box.
 If a box is misclassified, delete it and draw a new box with the correct class index.
 * The OpenCV window manager in Linux (Ubuntu) allow you to zoom in and out with the mouse wheel, and to pan the zoomed image with the mouse.
 When zoomed in, however, box drag actions don't work, so use the keyboard to manipulate boxes.
 In many Windows systems, the mouse wheel doesn't zoom the image.
 Zoom functions, however, can be achieved with the up and down arrow keys.
 * No part of a box can be moved outside the image boundary.
 Saved label coordinates will always be bound by 0 and 1.
-* Box line may be thicker than specified, because that's how OpenCV works.
+* Box lines may be thicker than specified, because that's how OpenCV works.
 Regardless, box borders will always be line-centered.
 So, when needing to precisely frame a box to an object, keep in mind that the interior half of a line will be inside the actual box dimensions and may thus overlap the object area.
 * The terminal window provides feedback on save actions and errors.
 It may be covered by the main image window, so reposition windows as needed.
 * Clicking the image window's 'X' button will not quit the program, it just